 - 6. Does the school have housing available for degree candidates?

 The school does not offer housing, but can help with your search when relocating to the Chicago area.

 Some Centers offer weekend courses and seminars to accommodate candidate's work schedules.
 Details are available through each specific Center.

-- 8. Are the professors teaching in the LLM and MS programs all full-time faculty members?
+- 8. Are the professors teaching in the LLM and MJ programs all full-time faculty members?